-7.2 Definition of first three bits of the Flow Label
+4.2 Definition of first three bits of the Flow Label

-The hybrid approach suggested in this document includes various approaches already mentioned in the previous section.
+The hybrid approach suggested in this section includes various approaches which are mentioned in Appendix A.2.
 The 20-bits of the Flow Label should be defined in an appropriate manner so that various approaches can be included to produce a more efficient hybrid solution.
 Hence, for this purpose, the first three bits of the IPv6 Flow Label are used to define the approach used and the next 17 bits are used to define the format used in a particular approach.